ArtemRivnyi/my-devops-node-app/README.md

 *   [🧭 Next Steps for Project Development](#-next-steps-for-project-development)
 *   [🏁 Summary](#-summary)
 *   - [📄 License](#-license)
-- ## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
 *   [💡 Maintainer](#-maintainer)

 ## 🎯 Project Goals